ArgonDesign/alogic/doc/fsms.md

   }

   void foo() {
-    u8 a = i; // The C equivalent of this would be 'static uint8_t a = i' if (i < 3) {
+    u8 a = i;
+    // The C equivalent of the declaration above would be a combination of
+    // a static declaration and an assignment statement:
+    //   static uint8_t a;
+    //   a = i;
+    if (i < 3) {
       i += 1;
       foo();
     }
     b = a;
+    return;
   }
 }
 ```